MAFL74/namron_4512772_zha/README.md

 ## Features

-- Full support for 8 (or 2/4, depending on your model) individual channels.
+- Full support for 8 (or 2/4, depending on your configuration) individual channels.
 - Each channel supports:
   - Short press "on" / "off"
   - Long hold (on) for dimming